Slykuiper/S1X-Movie-Mod/README.md

 sly_function icon `material` | `sly_function icon headicon_dead` | Creates a waypoint hud element at your feet with a desired material. sly_function vision `vision_name` | `sly_function vision` | Sets the player's vision to a desired vision.
 Some visions: `default, black_bw, aftermath, end_game, near_death_mp`
 sly_function motorbike | `sly_function motorbike` | I was testing spawning functioning vehicles.
 This is super jank and only works on Urban.
-F to enter/exit, Sprint to drive
+F to enter/exit, Sprint to drive sly_function getplayerinfo `player_name` | `sly_function getplayerinfo RezTech` | Returns player info to your external console.
+Name, location, weapon, etc. Expands on this function to get more information.